marygizem/-Machine-Learning-and-Predictive-Analytics/README.md

 # Machine Learning and Predictive Analytics
 ## FinMark Corporation – Customer Segmentation Project

-This repository contains the coursework and project deliverables for the **Machine Learning and Predictive Analytics** s
+This repository contains the coursework and project deliverables for the Machine Learning and Predictive Analytics

 👥 Team Members